 The choir is based in Dublin, Ireland.
 Concerts feature a compelling combination of candle-lit movement, costume and atmospheric music.
 All of their material is written or arranged for the group by McGlynn, and includes reconstructions of early and medieval music from Ireland and beyond.
 Anúna sing unaccompanied and without conductor, with between twelve and fourteen singers in any performance.

 Their flexibility as an ensemble has allowed them to slip easily between musical genres.
-As a highly acclaimed classical choral ensemble they have appeared twice at the Fes World Sacred Music Festival in Morocco, given the first ever Irish Prom at the BBC Proms in the Royal Albert Hall and appeared at the world-renowned Concertgebouw Hall in Amsterdam, they were also featured artists with Riverdance from 1994 to 1996, gaining a top-ten single in the U.K. Singles Charts and
+As a highly acclaimed classical choral ensemble they have appeared twice at the World Sacred Music Festival in Morocco, given the first-ever Irish Prom at the BBC Proms in the Royal Albert Hall, sang at the Concertgebouw in Amsterdam and this June they performed to great acclaim at the National Centre for the Performing Arts in Beijing, where they will return in 2015.

 Anúna have released sixteen albums since 1991.
 Invocation won an Irish National Entertainment Award for Classical music, while Deep Dead Blue was nominated for a Classical Brit Award.
 Their albums have featured in various charts all over the world.
 Celtic Origins, also an award-winning PBS show and DVD, became the number one selling CD on the US World Music Charts in August 2007 (according to Nielsen Soundscan) while September 2011 saw their album Christmas Memories reaching number 95 in the Billboard 200 Album Chart.
 In 2008 the choir released Invocations of Ireland, McGlynn's self-made film - an evocative depiction of the Irish landscape and its relationship to his music.
 This has been broadcast extensively in Australia/New Zealand, with the DVD being released on Australia's DV1 and Columbia Music Entertainment in Japan.